PLOS Computational Biology: Format

 The journal publishes both original research and review articles.
 All articles are open access and licensed under the Creative Commons Attribution License.

-Since its inception, the journal has published the Ten Simple Rules series of practical guides, which has subsequently become one of the journals most read article series.
+Since its inception, the journal has published the Ten Simple Rules series of practical guides, which has subsequently become one of the journal's most read article series.

 The Ten Simple Rules series then led to the Quick Tips collection, whose articles contain recommendations on computational practices and methods, such as dimensionality reduction for example.

 In 2012, it launched the Topic Page review format, which dual-publishes peer-reviewed articles both in the journal and on Wikipedia.
 It was the first publication of its kind to publish in this way.